Strykar/scripts/README.md

 =======

 Scripts, code, BPF filters and whippets
-We be kernen hackin foo
+We from the Performance team, we be kernen hacking too